 The amount of pension you earn in a Scheme year is worked out each year and added to your pension account.
-The total amount of pension in your account at the end of every Scheme year is revalued in the following April to take into account the cost of living (measured by the Consumer Prices Index (CPI)).
+The total amount in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.